bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- Mostly Clear
+- Partly Cloudy
-- 67% humidity
+- 68% humidity
 - 6 mph wind
-- 36% cloud cover
+- 41% cloud cover
-- 27 AQI 🟩
+- 26 AQI 🟩
-- 0.82 inches of rain expected in the next 48 hours
+- 0.83 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>